civol/HDLRuby/README.md

 end
 ```

-The condition can be any expression provided they are of a 1-bit type where `0`
-stands false and `1` for true (`Z` and `X` lead to undefined behavior).

 ##### hcase

-The `hcase` construct is made of an expression, and a list of value-block pair.
+The `hcase` construct is made of an expression and a list of value-block pairs.
 A block is executed when the corresponding value is equal to the value of
 the expression of the hcase.
 This construct is declared as follows: